-Although logically available, applications may not exploit enough instantaneous communication concurrency to maximize hardware utilization on HPC systems.
-This is exacerbated in hybrid programming models such as SPMD+OpenMP.
+Although logically available, applications may not exploit enough instantaneous communication concurrency to maximize network utilization on HPC systems.
+This is exacerbated in hybrid programming models that combine SPMD with OpenMP or CUDA.
 We present the design of a "multi-threaded" runtime able to transparently increase the instantaneous network concurrency and to provide near saturation bandwidth, independent of the application configuration and dynamic behavior.
-The runtime forwards communication requests from application level tasks to multiple communication servers.
+The runtime offloads communication requests from application level tasks to multiple communication servers.
+The servers use system specific performance models to attain network saturation.
 Our techniques alleviate the need for spatial and temporal application level message concurrency optimizations.
 Experimental results show improved message throughput and bandwidth by as much as 150% for 4KB bytes messages on InfiniBand and by as much as 120% for 4KB byte messages on Cray Aries.
 For more complex operations such as all-to-all collectives, we observe as much as 30% speedup.
 This translates into 23% speedup on 12,288 cores for a NAS FT implemented using FFTW.
-We also observe as much as 76% speedup on 1,500 cores for an already optimized UPC+OpenMP geometric multigrid application using hybrid parallelism.
+We observe as much as 76% speedup on 1,500 cores for an already optimized UPC+OpenMP geometric multigrid application using hybrid parallelism.
+For the geometric multigrid GPU implementation we observe as much as 44% speedup on 512 GPUs.